-Next Four Performers Announced for 78th National Folk Festival
+Third Round of Performers Announced for 78th National Folk Festival

-Salisbury, MD - The National Folk Festival has released the fourth group of performers who will be among those featured at the 2018 Festival, which will take place over the weekend of September 7 - 9 in downtown Salisbury.
+Salisbury, MD - The National Folk Festival has released the third group of artists who will be performing in downtown Salisbury from September 7 - 9, 2018.
 The 78th National Folk Festival in 2018 marks the first year of the event's three-year residency in Salisbury.
-Over 350 artists-musicians, dancers, storytellers, and craftspeople-will take part in the National Folk Festival, with more than 35 different I groups performing on the Festival's seven outdoor performance venues.
+Over 350 artists-musicians, dancers, storytellers, and craftspeople-will take part in the National Folk Festival, with more than 25 different musical groups performing on as many as seven outdoor performance venues throughout downtown Salisbury.